MicrosoftDocs/Viva/Viva/glint/setup/mto-faq.md

 Restricting MTO to specific app isn't currently possible.
 MTO setup impacts synced users' experience in any apps or features integrated with MTO, such as Microsoft Teams, Search, and People card.

 ## How long does it take to set up MTO?
-One working session of an hour with the M365 or Entra Admin should be enough to enable MTO and test.
-It's recommended to factor in another session in case you run into any problems.
+One working session of an hour with the Microsoft 365 or Entra Admin should be enough to enable MTO and test.
+But, factor in another session in case you run into any problems.

 ## How does MTO impact guest users?
 Can our organization add guest users without converting them to members?
-MTO uses any B2B collaboration or CTS and doesn't automatically change the external user set up.
+MTO uses any B2B collaboration or CTS and doesn't automatically change the external user setup.

 - B2B collaboration sets up the target tenant members as **external guest users** by default.
 These users are automatically added as external guests in MTO policy.
-The maximum number of external guest users an organization can have is 50k MAU and if they have more, it incurs additional costs.
-Most customers will not hit the external guest 50,000 monthly average users (MAU).
-If an organization hits this limit, they can choose between keeping their guest users at an additional cost or converting them to member users.
+Most customers don't hit the external guest maximum of 50,000 monthly average users (MAU).
+If an organization hits this limit, they can choose between keeping their guest users at an extra cost or converting them to member users.
 - CTS sets up the target tenant members as **external member users** by default.
 These users are automatically added as external members in the MTO policy.
 There's an unlimited number of member users allowed.

 Learn more: